 (2) Entities were deregistered during the period.

 A These controlled entities have entered into a deed of cross guarantee dated 21 June 2017 with the parent entity under ASIC Instrument 2016/785 - the "Closed Group" (refer note 28).
-Crown Digital Holdings Pty Ltd was added to the deed of cross guarantee during the 2019 financial year.
+Crown Digital Holdings Pty Ltd was added to the deed of cross guarantee during the current period.